 - Create clear pathways for growth and advancement.
 It goes without saying, the definition of success at your company should not be a mystery.
 Top performers are calculated.
 Therefore the path to growth and advancement must be clear.
 As with everything, the path must be often and clearly communicated to everyone on your team.

 A lack of additional training or opportunities to grow skills could have top employees looking for other positions that will provide them with more experience.
-A top salesperson, for example, may wish to incorporate new customer relationship management software into the sales process to increase efficiency.
-Thus requiring more training.
-Sure, you could stick to your old fashioned CRM software and ignore his requests.
-But he may eventually seek out a more progressive company willing to take risks and modernize — the choice is up to you.
+A top salesperson may wish to incorporate new customer relationship management software into the sales process to increase efficiency, thus requiring more training.
+Sure, you could turn down his request and stick to your old fashioned CRM software, but he may eventually seek out a more progressive company willing to take risks and modernize — the choice is up to you.

 Opportunities like these encourage a culture of growth for everyone in the company.
 It lets employees know your company is one that values initiative rather than complacency.
 And that’s what is required to keep the best employees happy in their positions — knowing that your workplace is where one can not only succeed but grow.

 The relationship between compensation and retention is not as straightforward as you may think: A top performer is cooking up an exit strategy?
 Throw more money at them!
 It may surprise you, but cash isn’t the end-all-be-all for every employee.
 One may be unsatisfied for any single reason on this very list.

 Granted, it is tricky to hit the sweet spot when it comes to compensation.